504035787/ECO2RR-FOR-C2/README.md

 Based on OpenFuelCell2

+Zhang, S., Hess, S., & Beale, S. (2023). openFuelCell2 (Version 2.0.0) [Computer software]. https://github.com/openFuelCell2/openFuelCell2.git

-ONLY for github initial test use
+ONLY for github initial test use, not ready to be used

 Chemical reaction: